ASKCOS/ASKCOS/README.md

+# November 2023 Update

+We have fully migrated the application and all of its interfaces, underlying models, etc. to Gitlab.
+Please see https://gitlab.com/mlpds_mit/askcosv2/askcos2_core for instructions on deployment; components in their own repositories will be automatically pulled during setup based on the provided config file in the askcos2_core repo.

 # ASKCOS:
 Software package for the prediction of feasible synthetic routes towards a desired compound and associated tasks related to synthesis planning.
 Originally developed under the DARPA Make-It program and now being developed under the [MLPDS Consortium](http://mlpds.mit.edu).